top of page

 Bram was happy with the gravel road

-On top we found out the road ended up before, rather than after the tunnel.
+On top, we discovered the road ended up before, rather than after, the tunnel.
 Now we still needed to cycle through it.
 The rest of the day we cycled through various canyons.
-It involved a lot of climbing.
+It involved much climbing.

 cycling in spain